What is a LEED Certification?

 LEED Green Associate – Demonstrates a solid and current foundation in green building principles and practices.

-LEED Fellow – A peer-nominated designation awarded to highly accomplished individuals and has ten or more years of professional green building experience.
+LEED Fellow – A peer-nominated designation awarded to highly accomplished individuals with ten or more years of professional green building experience.

 The following is required to gain the LEED credentials